KnightAR/fixed-width/README.md

 Field::filler($length);
 ```

-Filler Fields will simply be ignored.
+Fillers will simply be ignored.
 If your source data has multiple filler fields consecutively, that's easy, too (unless you want to do the math yourself, which you're welcome to do).
 ```php
 Field::filler(10, 10, 20);
 ```